bananafish9107/bananafish9107.github.io/content/home/research areas/service2.md

 <!--more-->

-Song Dynasty Brick Pagoda Study: Analysis of material properties and construction techniques underlines the relevance of ancient methods to current architectural practices.
+Song Dynasty Pagoda Techniques: Investigated the structural integrity of imitation woodwork in brick pagodas using stress analysis software, revealing insights into ancient construction logic that bridge gaps between traditional and modern architectural practices.